-Linda Southern-Heathcott Horsemanship Scholarship
+Linda Southern-Heathcott Horsemanship Scholarship, presented by Duncan Ross

-As Winston Churchill said, “There is something about the outside of a horse that’s good for the inside of a person.”
+As Winston Churchill once said, “There is something about the outside of a horse that’s good for the inside of a person.”

 Eligibility Criteria: